 Bilge Ercan, Ph.D.
 (Chemistry) Research Fellow (September 2018 - )

 Bilge received her Ph.D. from National University of Singapore (NUS) in 2018 under supervision of Dr. Shu-Sin Chng.
 Being supported by SINGA Fellowship, Bilge studied the role of phospholipid transfer in the maintenance of lipid asymmetry in Escherichia coli, using cell-free in vitro reconstitution approaches.
-She published her findings in eLife as a co-first author.
+She published her findings in eLife and Biochemistry as a first author.
 Prior to her graduate studies, Bilge received her Bachelor of Science (BSc) in Chemistry from Hacettepe Uniersity, Turkey and obtained her Master of Science (MSc) in Materials Science and Engineering from Koc University, Turkey under supervision of Dr. A. Levent Demirel.
 In the Saheki lab, Bilge studies the role of membrane contact sites in intracellular lipid traffic.

 Nur Raihanah Binte Mohd Harion, B.Eng.
 (Hons) Graduate Student LKCMedicine PhD program (July 2018 - )